1,4-Cineole

 Camphene

-Camphene, colorless and crystalline solid, is found in minute quantities in Turpentine.
-The odor similar as Camphor, nearly insoluble in water, but well soluble in common organic solvents.
-It is a minor constituent of many essential oils such as Turpentine, Cypress oil, Camphor oil, Citronella oil, Neroli, Ginger oil and Valerian.
+Camphene, a colourless and crystalline solid, is found in minute quantities in Turpentine.
+Its odour is similar to Camphor, and it is nearly insoluble in water, but well soluble in common organic solvents.
+It is a minor constituent of many essential oils such as Turpentine, Cypress oil, Camphor oil, Citronella oil, Neroli, Ginger oil, and Valerian.

-Camphene is used chiefly as materials of Synthetic Borneol, Sandalwood fragrance, Synthetic camphor, Synthetic perfumes, IBOA, Toxaphene perfume, medicines and other synthetic organic chemicals.
-And also as a food additive for flavoring.
+Camphene is used chiefly as materials for Synthetic Borneol, Sandalwood fragrance, Synthetic camphor, Synthetic perfumes, IBOA, Toxaphene perfume, medicines and other synthetic organic chemicals.
+It is also used as a food additive for flavouring, and as a flavouring agent in soap and deodorant, and as a raw material for pesticides.

 Carnosic acid